Xiangyang1984/Gcluster/README.md

 Run Gcluster again with the same options as the first run, but add the option "-start_at_map T".
 In the new figure, "All genes homologous to THI_RS14520 will have gene label "moeA" in output figure if option "--unification_label" set to "T".

-Exzample for editing the locus_tag in all_orthomcl.out file:
+* Exzample 2: editing the locus_tag in all_orthomcl.out file:

 	homologous_gene_cluster_8(5 genes,5 taxa): ACO3_RS13890 ACO7_RS14160 THICB1_RS17625 THIX_RS16470 THI_RS14520